Hair Transplant Swelling

 The surgeon will also give you additional advice on how to care for your transplanted hair post-op.
 Some of the best advice to reduce swelling in the implanted area is as follows:

-For the best results, always follow every single advice your doctor gives you.
+For the best results, always follow every single piece of advice your doctor gives you.

 Dr. Emrah Cinik is committed to his patients and offers continual care post-op.
 The day after the operation, you’ll get back to the clinic for a follow-up where you’ll get all the information you need about how to care for your transplanted hair.